 Case Study: Peer-Review Assignment and Knowledge Compilation

-• bid(reviewer, paper) – a reviewer offered to review a paper; the confidence is how firm the bid is (availability, willingness).
+• bid(reviewer, paper) – a reviewer offered to review a paper; the probability is how firm the bid is.

 • expertise(reviewer, topic) – the reviewer’s area of competence.